Tidal perturbations of an extreme mass ratio inspiral around a Kerr black hole: Tidal deformation of ISCO and LR

 The analytical results obtained for the tidal deformations of the ISCO and the LR are derived for a generic external tidal environment.
 The only assumptions are that $M \ll \mathcal{R}$, and that the tidal perturbation is retained only up to the leading quadrupolar order.

-We illustrate these results in Figs.~\ref{fig:ISCO} and~\ref{fig:LR}.
-In both cases, the plots reveal a pronounced dependence of the tidal corrections to the ISCO and the LR on the black-hole spin parameter $a$.
+We illustrate these results in Figs.~\ref{fig:ISCO} and~\ref{fig:LR}, where we show the behavior of the secular tidal corrections, normalized to the Schwarzschild result ($\chi = 0$) of Ref.~\cite{Camilloni:2023rra}, as functions of the dimensionless spin parameter $\chi$.
+In both cases, the plots reveal a pronounced dependence of these tidal corrections on the black-hole spin.

 Specifically, the left panels of both figures show that, for prograde orbits, tidal shifts are increasingly suppressed as the black-hole spin grows, relative to the corresponding non-spinning case.
 In contrast, the right panels show that for retrograde orbits the trend is reversed: increasing the black-hole spin leads to progressively enhanced tidal deformations.